vertica/VerticaPy/CONTRIBUTING.md

     yield titanic
     drop(name=f"{schema_loader}.titanic")
 ```
-Note that we do not necessarily have to drop the dataset as the schema will automatically be dropped at the end of the unit test as we are using "schema_loader" fixture.
+Since we are using the "schema_loader" fixture, we do not necessarily have to drop the dataset schema because it is automatically dropped at the end of the unit test.

-Lastly, double check to make sure that your test allows parallel exeution by using the following pytest command:
+Lastly, double check to make sure that your test allows parallel execution by using the following pytest command:

 ```python
 pytest -n auto --dist=loadscope
 ```
-Note that in order to use above, you will have to install pytest-xdist.
+Note that in order to use the above, you will have to install pytest-xdist.

-Add appropriate tests for the bug’s or feature's behavior, run the test suite again and ensure that all tests pass.
-Here are additional guidelines for writing test:
+Add appropriate tests for the bugs or features behavior, run the test suite again, and ensure that all tests pass.
+Here are additional guidelines for writing tests:
  - Tests should be easy for any contributor to run.
-Contributors may not get complete access to their Vertica database, for example, they may only have a non-admin user with write privileges to a single schema, and the database may not be the latest version.
+Contributors may not get complete access to their Vertica database.
+For example, they may only have a non-admin user with write privileges to a single schema, and the database may not be the latest version.
 We encourage tests to use only what they need and nothing more.
  - If there are requirements to the database for running a test, the test should adapt to different situations and never report a failure.
 For example, if a test depends on a multi-node database, it should check the number of DB nodes first, and skip itself when it connects to a single-node database (see helper function `require_DB_nodes_at_least()` in `verticapy/tests/integration_tests/base.py`).

 ### Code formatting as per PEP 8

 Once you are satisfied with your code, please run [black](https://black.readthedocs.io/en/stable/) for your code.
 Black will automatically format all your code to make it professional and consistent with PEP 8.

-Next please run [pylint](https://pypi.org/project/pylint/) and ensure that your score is above the miinimum threshold of 5.
+Next please run [pylint](https://pypi.org/project/pylint/) and ensure that your score is above the minimum threshold of 5.
 Pylint will automatically provide you with the improvement opportunities that you can adjust to increaes your score.

 As per the updated CI/CD, no code will be accepted that requires formatting using black or has a lower pylint score than the threshold stated above.